isabella232/support/README.md

 # SuPPort

-An evented server framework designed for building scalable and introspectable services.
+An evented server framework designed for building scalable and introspectable services and clients.
 Built at PayPal, based on gevent.

 ## Introducing SuPPort: Evented Server Framework for Python